 Policies should be filed when written and not on a quarterly basis.

-While licensees will no longer be required to obtain a signed Form F document from the insured and the broker, a copy of the compliance acknowledgment should be maintained in each insured’s file.
+A copy of the compliance acknowledgment should be maintained in each insured’s file.
 (Either a hard copy or electronically stored).

 The North Carolina surplus lines tax is five percent (5%) on all transactions.